apache/arrow-experiments/http/get_range/curl/client/README.md

 # HTTP GET Arrow Data: Range Request curl Client Example

 This directory contains examples of `curl` commands that send HTTP GET requests with the `Range` request header.

+To run this example, first start one of the range request server examples in the parent directory, then run the shell commands in `client.sh`.